 It is a perfect location for swimming.
 However, you must keep in mind that it can get very crowded at the end of July and August.
 You can reach Balos Bay via the ferry to Kissamos.

 To avoid the hustle and bustle of the tourist crowds, you can rent a boat.
 Alternatively, you can indulge in a luxurious sailing adventure and wander around the Greek coasts in comfort.
 There is no way to sail the Greek seas without feeling on top of the world!

 Greece is a country that never sleeps; instead, it parties all night long!
 Especially on the weekends, the locals love to let their hair down and enjoy the company of each other until the early morning hours.

 The Greek nightlife is something you should experience at least once during your Greek trip; after all, it is fascinating to observe what the locals of a different culture do for fun.
 From traditional Greek music to rock gigs, you can find whatever your heart desires!

-Understandably, there is a much bigger variety of things to do at nighttime in Athens, however even if you choose a village on the mainlands of Greece or a Greek island, you're sure to have a lovely time; just keep a positive attitude and a cheerful mood!
+Understandably, there is a much wider variety of things to do at nighttime in Athens; however, even if you choose a village on the mainlands of Greece or a Greek island, you're sure to have a lovely time; just keep a positive attitude and a cheerful mood!

-If you want to have an easy introduction to the Greek nightlife, join the Athens nightlife tour in the Koukaki neighborhood; letting the locals lead the way is your safest bet!
+If you want to have an easy introduction to the Greek nightlife, join the Athens Highlights Evening Tour with Dinner; letting the locals lead the way is your safest bet!